MK Dons 2016/17 Customer Charter

 A full refund will be given to any supporter returning a complete ticket as long as it is returned no later than 24 hours before the match kicks-off.
 The ticket must be returned to the Box Office and no applications by phone will be considered.

-Subject to the rules and regulations of the Football Association and League governing bodies Milton Keynes Dons will adopt the following policy on refunds for abandoned matches:
+Subject to the rules and regulations of the Football Association and English Football League, Milton Keynes Dons will adopt the following policy on refunds for abandoned matches:

 LOST OR STOLEN SEASON TICKETS: